 The judging panel will need to ratify the application before an award will be made.
-It’s possible in some cases that additional information may be sought and this can be supplied by post or email in most cases.
+It’s possible in some cases that additional information may be sought and this can be supplied by email in most cases.
 This robust process ensures the award is meaningful and well-deserved.

 Nominees will be chosen from a shortlist produced by the BLAC Independent Judging team.